 Quantifying Corporate Societal Impact Using United Nations’ Sustainable Development Goals

-- Focuses on the challenge of measuring impact as a key means of bridging the gap between impact investment theory and practice.
+The second in a series of Qontigo and Clarity AI research papers primarily focuses on the challenge of measuring impact as a key means of bridging the gap between impact investment theory and practice.
+It also:

 - Identifies the United Nations’ Sustainable Development Goal (SDG) framework, which comprises 17 goals and 169 targets, as a way to structure company impact assessments.